 The British Museum ranks as one of the oldest museums in the world, dating back to 1753.
 It probably won’t surprise you to learn that it was very high on my list of places to see in London.
 Let me tell you, I was like a kid going to Disney!

-London is definitely one of my favourite places that I’ve been to so far.
-I’ve read so much about it and have seen it in so many movies that it really felt like home.
-The British Museum, prominently edged into my brain, was simply an extension of the city itself.
+London is one of my favourite places that I’ve been to so far and it has a lot of great museums.
+I’ve read so much about it and have seen it in so many movies that it felt like home.
+The British Museum has been prominently edged into my brain by books and movies.
+It has become an extension of the city itself.

 I might have mentioned before that I love The Mummy series (the original with Brandon Fraser).
 In the movie, there is a scene where the characters drive up to the museum in the middle of the night, torches blazing in the dark.

 That in itself is not a significant reason for the desire to visit, but the fact that it is where the noteworthy Egyptian objects are stored is.
 Just another reason to visit and get a kick out of the connection to one of my favourite movies.